tayganr/lakehouse/modules/module01a.md

 <div align="right"><a href="#module-01a---incremental-copy-to-raw-using-change-data-capture">↥ back to top</a></div>

 ## 3. Integration Dataset (Azure SQL Database - Table)

+An integration dataset is simply a named reference to data that can be used in an activity as an input or output.
+In this example, we are creating a reference to tables within our Azure SQL Database and leveraging parameters to be able to dynamically specify the schema and table name at runtime.

 1. Navigate to the **Data** hub
 2. Switch to the **Linked** tab